Murder of Charles Flynn: Police search for suspect and arrest

 After Hallock gave a recorded statement to police in which she identified the assailant as a black man and after receiving a tip from a friend of Flynn's—Tim Curtis—the police's prime suspect became Green.
 Curtis would later admit to lying about knowing Green to be the killer.

 Hallock was later shown a photo lineup of six photos (Green included).
-Green's photo was smaller and darker than the other pictures and positioned so "that your eyes are normally drawn to are right in the middle", according to Green's appelate attorney.
+Green's photo was smaller and darker than the other pictures and positioned so "that your eyes are normally drawn to are right in the middle", according to Green's appellate attorney.
 Despite Hallock only being "pretty sure" Green was the suspect she managed to identify him.
 Green was arrested on June 8, 1989, and charged with kidnapping, robbery and murder.

 Initial trial: 1989-1990

 During the trial, which took place from August to September 1989, prosecutors displayed shoeprints which they attributed to Green.
 Assistant State's Attorney Christopher White, who put forward the claim, stated that a police dog alerted them of the scent of those prints and they tracked that scent to the vicinity of a house where Crosley Green sometimes stayed.
 According to Green's first appellate attorneys, White could not produce any evidence of these claims, and no fingerprints, fibers, hair or blood originating from Green were found at the scene.
 The attorneys also said that the shoeprints were later found to be one size larger than Green wore, and the shoeprint did not match the actual shoe tread found at the scene.
 It would later be revealed that exculpatory evidence had not been turned over to the defense, a potential violation of the defendant's Brady rights.

 Later on in the trial, prosecutors put forward three witnesses who claimed Crosley had confessed to them.
 One of the accusers was Crosley Green's own sister, Sheila Green.
 Sheila would later recant her statement, saying that she was pressured to commit perjury by police who threatened to never let her see her children again.
 The other accusers shared similar stories, as they also recanted later on.
 One witness in support of Green was put forward.

 Green was offered a plea deal in which he would admit guilt and receive no more than 22 years.
 He refused to take the deal, asserting that he did not kill Charles Flynn.
 On September 5, 1990, after 3 hours of deliberation, the all-white jury found Green guilty of first-degree murder; he was later sentenced to death.
 In 2019, the U.S. Middle District Court of Florida deemed this ruling to be unconstitutional.